Geborgen/nordic-souls/README.md

 ## Preamble

-Nordic Souls is a comprehensive visual and gameplay overhaul for Skyrim SE/AE designed to "freshen up" and streamline the game while staying true to Skyrim's Nordic theme.
-It provides a perfect balance between a lot of lore-friendly content in the form of new quests and loot, a complete SimonRim gameplay overhaul, and beautiful yet performance-friendly visuals.
+Nordic Souls is a comprehensive visual and gameplay overhaul designed to modernize Skyrim while staying true to the game's Nordic theme.
+It provides a perfect balance between plenty of new content, a complete SimonRim gameplay overhaul, and beautiful yet performance-friendly visuals.

 Despite the name, this list does not attempt to "turn Skyrim into Dark Souls."
-There are of course influences from systems of Souls-like games, but ultimately the list is focused on modernizing Skyrim, not turning it into something else.
+This list is focused on modernizing Skyrim, not turning the game into something else.

-Nordic Souls is NOT a "vanilla+" list.
-The goal may have originally been to modernize Skyrim, but this includes changing almost every aspect of the game.
-It is still recognizably Skyrim, but different enough that it feels like a new game.
+Everything about the game is improved, but still recognizably Skyrim.
+Tons of new quests have been added and loads of new gear is naturally integrated on top of a beautiful (and customizable!) graphics overhaul.
+You'll also find a lightweight gameplay overhaul that improves mechanics while adding cool new features.
+No matter what, you'll always find something to do.
+Have fun!

 ## List Contents